 This credit card interest calculator figures how much of your monthly payment is applied to principal and how much is interest.
 It then tells you how many months until the card is paid off (assuming no additional charges) and your total interest cost until payoff.

 If this free calculator helps you then please share with a like, tweet, or +1.
 Thanks for your support!

-The amount of interest you pay is calculated based on your interest rate, outstanding balance, and how much you pay each month.
-Fortunately, this credit card interest calculator makes the math easy.
-Just input the balance owed, your interest rate, and payment, and the calculator provides the answer.
-It’s plug-and-play easy requiring no math skill.
+The amount of interest you pay is calculated based on your annual interest rate, balance, and how much you pay each month.
+Fortunately, this Credit Card Interest Calculator makes the math easy.
+Simply input the variables, click the “Calculate Credit Card Interest” button, and you’ll learn not only the total amount of interest you’ll pay, but also:

 How Credit Card Interest Works

-Although credit card interest rates are set annually, credit card companies will charge you interest daily and bill you monthly.
+Although credit card interest rates are set annually, they will charge you interest daily and bill you monthly.
 Credit card companies calculate interest based on your average daily balance.
-That means that if you are not paying your credit card balance in full, you will not only be paying interest on your purchases but you will also be paying interest on your interest.
+That means that if you are not paying your credit card balance in full, you will not only pay interest on purchases but also on the interest itself!

-The average daily balance method is used to level out the day to day fluctuations caused by payment and purchases making it easier calculate interest on a credit card.
-The average daily interest rate is often shown on billing statements but few customers understand the implications.
-Most people just see the aggregate finance charge on their bill and have no idea it represents a cumulative tally of each day’s interest charges for the entire month.
+The average daily balance method is used to level out the day-to-day fluctuations caused by payments and purchases making it easier to calculate interest.
+The average daily interest rate is usually shown on billing statements but few customers understand the implications.
+Most people just see the aggregate finance charge on their bill and have no idea that it represents a cumulative tally of each day’s interest charges for the entire month.

 Understanding the different credit card terms and how interest is calculated is an important step to becoming an educated consumer and using your credit card more effectively.